Plantar Fasciitis

 Plantar fasciitis can be a slow-healing condition.
 Symptoms can last several months, with treatment focused on reducing pain and managing load.
 While common treatments can improve symptoms in 2–3 weeks, complete resolution often takes much longer

-Foot Savvy offers consulting and solutions for your plantar fasciitis.
+Foot Savvy offers consulting and solutions (insoles, orthotics, socks, and shoes) for your plantar fasciitis.